 Hence, the aforesaid dicta can be considered as an inflexible stance which tends to impair the efficacy of commercial arbitration, as right in rem can be distinguished in Intellectual Property disputes through legislative clarifications.
 Thus this decision cannot be read as bar to arbitrability of IP disputes.
 The test of arbitrability of disputes as laid down in the case of Booz Allens holds good as it envisages that arbitrability of dispute is dependent upon the nature of the claim made in a dispute and enables disputes pertaining to rights of parties in personam involving IPR, to be referred to arbitration.

 Alternative Dispute Resolution Measures for Intellectual Property: Need of the Hour

 However, use of alternative modes of dispute resolution for determination of intellectual property related disputes, may face some problems.
 Firstly, since the protection of intellectual property is territorial in nature, the public policy consideration as set down by the Supreme Court of India in the case of O.N.G.C v.
-Saw Pipes8, can pose a hurdle towards enforceability of arbitral awards, if made on the mandate of intellectual property related disputes.
-Secondly, the issue of validity of intellectual property points towards determination of right against everyone.
-This might pose another roadblock for the use of alternative dispute resolution machinery in intellectual property related disputes.
-However, the determination of infringement of intellectual property, as it determines the rights between two parties, can certainly be adjudicated by the use of alternative dispute resolution machinery.
+Saw Pipes, can pose a hurdle towards enforceability of arbitral awards, if made on the mandate of intellectual property related disputes.
+Secondly, the issue of validity of intellectual property points towards determination of right against everyone, may pose another roadblock for the use of alternative dispute resolution machinery in intellectual property related disputes.
+Notwithstanding the aforesaid problems, the infringement of intellectual property being actions in personam as it determines the rights between two parties, can certainly be adjudicated by the use of alternative dispute resolution machinery.